How to Use Employee Availability Forms Efficiently

 Employee availability forms should include some basic information requirements:

-• Future adjustments: Sections that allow you to add in future availability changes.
-Keeping them on the same form helps you see a pattern (or a problem).
+- Future adjustments: Sections that allow you to add in future availability changes.
+Keeping them in the same form helps you see a pattern (or a problem).

 The easiest way for your employees to fill out their availability is with an employee time clock app, which saves time and money by eliminating human error and the need for manual data entry.
 If you want to require a paper form with this process, we suggest having your availability form mimic the information you need for the program to work.